-Gabrielle DeBelen is a rising junior at the College of William & Mary originally hailing from Las Vegas, Nevada.
+Gabrielle DeBelen attends the College of William & Mary originally hailing from Las Vegas, Nevada.
 As a 1693 Scholar majoring in Public Policy and Asian & Pacific Islander American Studies, she is passionate about the intersection between law and identity, especially in marginalized communities.
 On-campus, she is the Tournament Chair of William & Mary's Mock Trial team, a mentor at the Merrimac Juvenile Detention Center, and a member of the Filipino American Student Association.
 She is also a research fellow with the International Justice Lab, where she conducts social science research on human rights advocacy, transitional justice, and international law and courts.
 When she's not arguing in mock cases, she enjoys singing, petting dogs, and reading the New York Times' Modern Love column.

 What Gabby had to say about her College Fellowship experience: